kpriyanshi02/Feynn-Lab/README.md

-A case study on market segmentation of Mcdonald's:
+A case study on market segmentation of Mcdonald's daatset.
+Here are the steps followed:
-Steps:

 1. Introduction and getting familiar with the dataset.
 2. Preprocessing and label encoding.
 3. Exporatory data analysis (EDA)